twhite1031/FCST_GAME/README.md

 git clone https://github.com/twhite1031/FCST_GAME/
 ```
 # Preparing the Game
-This game relies on two input files per day from Monday to Thursday.
+This game relies on two input files per day from Monday to Thursday. <br>
 These are: m.24, m.48, t.24, t.48, w.24, w.48, r.24, r.48
 You will also need a verification file for local station data.
-This can be substituted with your own data if you match the formatting.
+This can be substituted with your own data if you match the formatting.<br>
 This is: fcst.ver
 **These files must be placed in input_data**